ibm-cloud-docs/Cloudant/guides/mvcc.md

 At the same time, someone else - working with a replicated database - reduces the price:

-### A different revision, conflicting with the previous one, because of different `price` value
+See a different revision, conflicting with the previous one because of different `price` value:

 ```json
 {